shidokamo/fluent-plugin-insert-id/README.md

 The original implementation was copied from [fluent-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) which was created by Google to handle GCP GKE's official Stackdriver Logging reporting in sidecar container for each pod.
-Original source requires fluentd v0.12 and doesn't support fluentd v1.0 but this plugin only supports fluentd v1.0.
+Original source requires fluentd v0.12 and doesn't support fluentd v1.0 but this plugin only supports fluentd v0.14 or later.

 ## How it works
 ```